General set theory: Metamathematics

 Note that Specification is an axiom schema.
 The theory given by these axioms is not finitely axiomatizable.
 Montague (1961) showed that ZFC is not finitely axiomatizable, and his argument carries over to GST.
 Hence any axiomatization of GST must include at least one axiom schema.

 With its simple axioms, GST is also immune to the three great antinomies of naïve set theory: Russell's, Burali-Forti's, and Cantor's.

-GST is Interpretable in relation algebra because no part of any GST axiom lies in the scope of more than three quantifiers.
+GST is interpretable in relation algebra because no part of any GST axiom lies in the scope of more than three quantifiers.
 This is the necessary and sufficient condition given in Tarski and Givant (1987).

 Peano arithmetic

 Setting φ(x) in Separation to x≠x, and assuming that the domain is nonempty, assures the existence of the empty set.
 Adjunction implies that if x is a set, then so is $S(x) = x \cup \{x\}$.
-Given Adjunction, the usual construction of the successor ordinals from the empty set can proceed, one in which the natural numbers are defined as $\varnothing,\,S(\varnothing),\,S(S(\varnothing)),\,\ldots,$.
-See Peano's axioms.
+Given Adjunction, the usual construction of the successor ordinals from the empty set can proceed, one in which the natural numbers are defined as $\varnothing,\,S(\varnothing),\,S(S(\varnothing)),\,\ldots$ (see Set-theoretic definition of natural numbers).

 GST is mutually interpretable with Peano arithmetic (thus it has the same proof-theoretic strength as PA).

 The most remarkable fact about ST (and hence GST), is that these tiny fragments of set theory give rise to such rich metamathematics.
 While ST is a small fragment of the well-known canonical set theories ZFC and NBG, ST interprets Robinson arithmetic (Q), so that ST inherits the nontrivial metamathematics of Q. For example, ST is essentially undecidable because Q is, and every consistent theory whose theorems include the ST axioms is also essentially undecidable.
 This includes GST and every axiomatic set theory worth thinking about, assuming these are consistent.
 In fact, the undecidability of ST implies the undecidability of first-order logic with a single binary predicate letter.

 Q is also incomplete in the sense of Gödel's incompleteness theorem.
 Any axiomatizable theory, such as ST and GST, whose theorems include the Q axioms is likewise incomplete.
 Moreover, the consistency of GST cannot be proved within GST itself, unless GST is in fact inconsistent.